 Always with an eye towards the landscape in her personal work, Moldenhauer took annual vacations in Utah to explore the American west, eventually wanting to relocate and live there.
 In 1991, she accepted a position at the University of Wyoming Art Museum as its curator of museum programs which coincided with the museum’s plan to relocate to a new facility designed by Antoine Predock.
 She oversaw its move and opening, which included a broadened exhibition program with an increased focus on contemporary art.
 By 2002, she became the museum’s director and chief curator.

-Moldenhauer’s advocacy for artists and community led to co-founding the Laramie Artist’s Project, the Laramie Mural Project, and the Laramie Public Art Coalition.
+Moldenhauer’s advocacy for artists and the community led to co-founding the Laramie Artist’s Project, the Laramie Mural Project, and the Laramie Public Art Coalition.
 Throughout her arts career, she maintained her photographic work which has included working collaboratively with other artists in Sequencing Through Time and Place and The Pipeline Art Project.
-She won a 2016 and 2023 Wyoming Visual Arts Fellowship Award her photography.
+She won a 2016 and 2023 Wyoming Visual Arts Fellowship Award for her photography.
 In 2017, she retired to focus attention on her studio practice and won a Wyoming Governor’s Arts Award.
 She continues to live and work in Laramie, WY.